ikeg225/rock-paper-scissors/README.md

 7/16/21

-Working through the console using javascript.
+Working through the console using JS.
 Coding the game logic.

+8/11/21 - 8/12/21

+Built UI of gamepage using HTML, CSS, and JS.